JunboShen/ENGG2760A-ESTR2018/README.md

 ## Course policies
 - *Special teaching arrangement* for students who cannot enter HK:
-  * ENGG 2760A: recordings will be provided on this site after each lecture and tutorial.
-They will also be available on Blackboard.
+  * ENGG 2760A: both live Zoom sessions and recordings will be provided on this site for each lecture and tutorial.
+Recordings will also be available on Blackboard.
   * ESTR 2018: both live Zoom sessions and recordings will be provided on this site for each lecture and tutorial.
   * Inform the course instructor, Henry, **immediately** when you can physically attend the class, so we can avoid the hassle of hybrid mode teaching.
 - Homework and project: